Business Visa Canada

 If you want to have a successful business in Canada, it is imperative that you are fluent in either one of the official languages of Canada- English or French.
 You must meet the minimum level of proficiency in the Canadian Language Benchmark (CLB) in all of these four areas: speaking, reading, listening and writing.

-For the start-up business visa, there are only a few agencies who do language testing.
+For the start-up business visa canada, there are only a few agencies who do language testing.

 CELPIP: Canadian English Language Proficiency Index Program.
 Take the CELPIP-General test.